sergiusens/blog/content/posts/snapcraft-build-environments.md

 This is an overview of the current state of the development of this functionality.

+_Everything you are about to see here has not made it to the actual product yet._

 # Working on a project

 ## Creation